How to Fishless Cycle an Aquarium.

 Every aquarium owner eventually finds themselves at the crossroads of fish tank cycling.
-Do you go down the path of fishless cycling with liquid ammonia or fish flakes, or do you add fish right away?
-Do you seed your tank with established biological colonies, and how much should you use?
-For those of you who are seeking answers to these questions, follow me and I'll guide you down the path I've traveled many times and explain why its best to avoid the others.
+Do you go down the path of fishless cycling with liquid ammonia, or do you add fish right away?
+Do you seed your tank with established biological colonies, how much should you use, and should they be sourced from another tank or from a bottle?

 What Does Cycling and Aquarium Mean?

 Cycling your tank refers to getting this process started, adding the bacteria to carry it through, and waiting until those colonies of bacteria establish themselves in a high enough number to instantly convert any toxic ammonia/ammonium entering your tank into nitrites then nitrates, then back to nitrogen.
-For a more in depth description of the nitrogen cycle, download the Aquanomicon found on the right margin of The Fish Tank Biologist Blog Page.

-Why bother cycling the tank though?
-Won't this process happen naturally?
-Yes, it will, but cycling before hand is necessary to prevent what we call a crash.
 There is a delicate balance between the amount of ammonia/ammonium produced from fish waste and the amount of bacteria present to convert it.
 If we add too many fish or don't cycle properly, the ammonia skyrockets and fish die from ammonia poisoning, causing a crash.
 The whole point of cycling is to establish this bacterial ecosystem so our fish are buffered from any toxic spikes.
-Ammonia poisoning is a painful way to die, and as responsible hobbyists, we must avoid it at all costs.
-And yes, the general scientific consensus is that fish do feel pain (Culum, B. 2016).

 Bacteria Seeding